top of page

 • Minimize Assembly Steps: Reduce the number of assembly operations required.

-• Error-Proofing (Poka-Yoke): Design parts that can only be assembled correctly.
+• Error-Proofing (Poka-Yoke): Create parts that can only be assembled correctly.

 • Accessibility: Ensure easy access for tools and automated assembly processes.

-• Minimize Secondary Operations: Reduce the need for additional finishing processes like polishing or coating.
+• Minimize Secondary Operations: Reduce the need for additional finishing processes like polishing.

 • Consistent Finishes: Design for consistent and repeatable surface finishes.

-6. Joining Methods: Selecting appropriate joining techniques (e.g., welding, adhesives, snap fits) impacts cost, strength, and aesthetics.
+Choosing appropriate joining techniques impacts cost, strength, and aesthetics.

-• Consider Automation: Choose joining methods suitable for automated assembly.
+• Consider Automation: Select joining methods suitable for automated assembly.

-• Reliability & Strength: Ensure the chosen method provides the required structural integrity.
+• Reliability & Strength: Ensure the selected method provides the necessary structural integrity.

-• Compatibility: Ensure the device design is compatible with the chosen packaging and sterilization methods.
+• Compatibility: Ensure the device design aligns with packaging and sterilization methods.

 • Ease of Packaging: Design for efficient and cost-effective packaging.

-• Material Traceability: Design for easy identification and traceability of materials.
+• Material Traceability: Design for easy identification and traceability.

-• Manufacturing Process Control: Design elements that facilitate process validation and control.
+• Manufacturing Process Control: Incorporate design elements that facilitate process validation.

 The iNSPIRE Design Advantage: Integrating DFM from the Outset

-At iNSPIRE Design in Ahmedabad, India, our medical device design services prioritize DFM from the initial conceptualization phase.
-Our experienced mechanical engineers and product development team work collaboratively with you to:
+At iNSPIRE Design in Ahmedabad, India, our medical device design services prioritize DFM right from the conceptualization phase.
+Our experienced mechanical engineers and product development teams work collaboratively with you to:

 • Understand your manufacturing goals and constraints.